-investors, and are likely to involve expert technicians, engineers and advisers that may be available inhouse or recruited externally.
+Carbon emission mitigating projects require specific actions and capital investments that, within a Multinational Enterprise (MNE) setting, can involve several associated enterprises in different countries making use of internal financing or through third party investors, and are likely to involve expert technicians, engineers and advisers that may be available inhouse or recruited externally.

 As regards financing, it is also relevant to mention that carbon finance has emerged as an attractive option to help fund initiatives to generate carbon credits.
 Carbon finance is a type of payment for environmental services in which the GHG emission reductions from an activity are certified as having taken place and then purchased by governments, companies, and individuals who wish to invest in a global effort to reduce GHG emissions.
 This flow of investment allows projects that would not normally be economically viable to take place while stimulating technology development and uptake by providing incentives to reduce GHG emissions.
 It may very well be that associated enterprises are involved in a GHG abatement project that is supported by carbon finance.
-In that case, that there will be a party involved that carries the obligation to deliver carbon emissions to the carbon finance investors.
+In that case, there will be a party involved that carries the obligation to deliver carbon emissions to the carbon finance investors.

 Transfer pricing rules serve to assure that associated enterprises price their intercompany transactions fairly and consistent with how unrelated companies would price their transactions.
 That way, income resulting from business activities conducted are properly taxed.
 Unlike unrelated companies, associated enterprises can arbitrarily shift income to group entities located in jurisdictions where profit is taxed at a low or zero rate, because of group control mechanisms.
 To prevent that from happening, the transfer pricing rules require associated enterprises to apply the arm's length principle.
-The applicable rules prescribe that intercompany transactions must be accurately delineated and recognized and subsequently that profit of the respective group entities is determined based on a comparability analysis (including the functions performed, assets used, risks assumed by the involved parties and other economically relevant characteristics).
-The functional analysis will direct to an appropriate transfer pricing method to determine an arm's length result.
+The applicable rules prescribe that intercompany transactions must be accurately delineated and recognized and subsequently that profit of the respective group entities is determined based on a comparability analysis which includes consideration of the functions performed, assets used, risks assumed by the involved parties and other economically relevant characteristics.
+This also includes particularities such as the geography/ location of the activities performed.
+The functional analysis will consider the above factors and direct to an appropriate transfer pricing method to determine an arm's length result.

-The UN Practical Manual on Transfer Pricing for Developing Countries21 provides guidance on how the arm's length principle is applied in practice once the relevant functions, assets and risks have been accurately delineated.
+The UN Practical Manual on Transfer Pricing for Developing Countries23 provides guidance on how the arm's length principle is applied in practice once the relevant functions, assets and risks have been accurately delineated.
 This guidance also applies to MNEs engaged in the business of generating and selling carbon credits or offsets.